teamdeeson/deeson-dev-challenge/README.md

 for you to now integrate your work on your local computer with the remote repository.

 ## Delivery
-Please send us two emails for your submission, both to johne@deeson.co.uk.
+Please send us two emails for your submission, both to ronalda@deeson.co.uk.

 1. An email to us with a link to your code repository and hosted instance, with any notes you may wish to include to us regarding your submission.